Grants for Arts Organizations

 Continue the Process:

-Applications are accepted on a rolling basis throughout the fall or until funds are depleted.
-Most of the funds are appropriated by mid-November, but cancellations do occur, so applicants are encouraged to contact the City to find out if applications are still being accepted through the winter.
+Deadline: Rolling, from September until available funds are depleted.
+Most funds are assigned by mid-November, but cancellations do occur, so applicants are encouraged to contact the City to find out if applications are still being accepted through the winter.

-Deadline for submission of applications is 11:59 PM, Tuesday, January 31, 2023
+The 2023-25 Organizational grant Program (OSP) is now closed.
+Deadline for submission of applications was 11:59 PM, Tuesday, January 31, 2023

 Program guidelines for the 2023-25 OSP are downloadable here.